 What to Do

-The Quebec Winter Carnival is the city's biggest draw and takes place over three weeks in January/February.
+The Quebec Winter Carnival is the city's biggest draw and takes place over three weeks in February.

 Quebec's fascinating and rich history is best discovered on foot and by an expert.
 Join a guided sightseeing tour to best appreciate this extraordinary city.

-Try ice skating at any one of the outdoor rinks.
+Try ice skating at any one of the outdoor rinks or skating trails through parks.
 Skates are often available to rent at reasonable rates.

 Each year an ice slide opens at the back of the Chateau Frontenac along the Dufferin Terrace.
 For $2, you'll be given a wooden toboggan to lug to the top.
 You will be shocked by the speed you reach on the way back down.

 Quebec City still not cold enough for you?
-Try a night in the nearby Ice Hotel.
+Try a night at the Ice Hotel.
+Rooms will be available from January 4 until March 25, 2019, but you can visit as early as December 23, 2018.

-Valcartier Winter Playground is unadulterated slip-sliding winter fun 20 minutes away.
+Valcartier Winter Playground resort is unadulterated slip-sliding winter fun 20 minutes away.

 What to Pack